neonbjb/tortoise-tts/README.md

  - [X] K Euler A sampler for the diffusion process (`--preset ultra_fast_KEA`)
  - [X] higher vram usage for better speed (on by defualt, disable with `--high_vram False`)

+All changes in this fork are licensed under the **AGPL**.
+For avoidance beyond all doubt, the [following statement](https://en.wikipedia.org/wiki/Apache_License#Licensing_conditions) is added as a comment to all changed code files:

+> `AGPL: a notification must be added stating that changes have been made to that file. `

 ## Current results
 All results are generated from the following base command,